mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/CANAnalysis.md

             51.8 GB >> 28 Kb

 ## III.
 Conclusion
 Because each of the 6 specifications and constraints listed above have been met, the subsystem is confirmed to function as designed.
+However, this system and its constriaints do not align with the original proposed measures of success.
+Orginally, the CAN Bus was supposed to be the main source of system information for auto-lights, steering angle, accelerator position, and brake position.
+This proposal has been reworked and is no longer relevant to the final product.
+The goal for the CAN Bus subsystem is strictly to capture data within 10 Hz and store it in a professional manner.
+Additionally, the original measures of success were to be under 25 milliseconds delay for all data transfer.
+After some research, the real-time requirement was changed to 100 milliseconds or less of delay.
+So, based on the new constraints, this subsystem is functioning to meet all measures of success and design specifications.